EnumaCaliber/BRIDGE/README.md

 ### 3) Growth metrics (what to report)

-This repo contains several “metrics” used to analyze regrowth decisions and results.
+This repo contains several “metrics” used to analyze regrowth and results.

 #### A. Sparsity and regrowth budget